Inpher/caddy-consul/README.md

 The new configuration doesn't contain the `consul` app, so Caddy will stop it.
 This is the equivalent of Caddy's built-in [HTTPLoader](https://caddyserver.com/docs/json/admin/config/load/http/), but for Consul.

-Note: the plugin only supports configuration via the JSON format for now.

 ## Keeping the configuration up-to-date